 This chart describes the expected percentage of people who perform the job of Information Technology Supervisor I that make less than that salary.
 For example 50% of the people who perform the job of Information Technology Supervisor I are expected to make less than the median.

 Supervises employees of the information technology department in accordance with organizational policies and goals.
 Ensures proper functioning of the organization's information systems and makes upgrades as necessary.
 Helps business operations groups utilize information systems to improve their efficiency.
 Keeps computer equipment, hardware, and software updated to meet organizational needs.
 Follows appropriate programming procedures.
 A level I supervisor is considered a working supervisor with little authority for personnel actions.
-May require a bachelor's degree in area of specialty.
-Familiar with a variety of the field's concepts, practices, and procedures.
-Relies on extensive experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-A wide degree of creativity and latitude is expected.
-Typically reports to a manager or head of a unit/department.
+May require a bachelor's degree.
+Typically reports to manager or head of a unit/department.
+Working team member that may validate or coordinate the work of others on a support team.
+Suggests improvements to process, is a knowledge resource for other team members.
+Has no authority for staff actions.
+Generally has a minimum of 2 years experience as an individual contributor.
+Thorough knowledge of the team processes.
 View full job description